Palestine: Peace Not Apartheid: Brandeis University visit

-In early December 2006 Brandeis University invited Carter to visit the university to debate his book with Alan Dershowitz.
+In early December 2006, Brandeis University invited Carter to visit the university to debate his book with lawyer, professor and prominent supporter of Israel Alan Dershowitz.
 Carter declined that invitation, explaining: "I don't want to have a conversation even indirectly with Dershowitz.
 There is no need to for me to debate somebody who, in my opinion, knows nothing about the situation in Palestine."
 Carter said that the Brandeis debate request "is proof that many in the United States are unwilling to hear an alternative view on the nation's most taboo foreign policy issue, Israel's occupation of Palestinian territory," adding: "There is no debate in America about anything that would be critical of Israel."

 Dershowitz criticized Carter's refusal to debate him, asserting: "Carter’s refusal to debate wouldn't be so strange if it weren't for the fact that he claims that he wrote the book precisely so as to start debate over the issue of the Israel-Palestine peace process.
 If that were really true, Carter would be thrilled to have the opportunity to debate."
 He later wrote in The Case Against Israel's Enemies that Carter's accusation of his ignorance was untrue "since we had discussed my several visits to the Palestinian Authority during our conversation only months earlier in Herzliya."

-In a Boston Globe article of 22 December 2006, Patricia Johnston said she and many colleagues had offered to chip in perhaps $100 each to pay for whatever travel and security costs a Carter visit would entail.
+In a Boston Globe article of 22 December 2006, Patricia Johnston said that she and many colleagues had offered to chip in perhaps $100 each to pay for whatever travel and security costs a Carter visit would entail.
 "Who is Alan Dershowitz?"
 Johnston said.
 Carter "is the former president of the United States, who has done so much to further the cause of peace in the Middle East and elsewhere.
 It's an insult to suggest that he should have to defend himself that way."
 She said she envisioned Carter giving a traditional speech and taking audience questions.